stackbit-projects/interesting-chili-f8ad4/content/pages/index.md

         media_position: right
         media_width: sixty
       - title: Mathematics
-        subtitle: Maths outside the curicu
+        subtitle: Maths outside the curriculum
         content: >-
           Managing an online business is a full-time job.
 I will make sure your products look great, sound great, and sell more on your choice of